5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Download, install and run [OpenCore Auxiliary Tools](https://github.com/ic005k/OCAuxiliaryTools)
 - From the menubar, select Edit > OpenCore DEV:<br>![Bildschirmfoto 2025-05-06 um 06 03 58](https://github.com/user-attachments/assets/92354797-b3b9-43d0-8e38-05acda93c76d)
 - Next, open the Sync window and click on "Get OpenCore"
+- In the "Sync" Window, click on "Get OpenCore" to download the latest OC build
+- Close the sync window
+- Back in the Main window click on the button to mount the EFI partiton
-- Mount your EFI Partition and open the `confi.plist`
+- Click on "Mount and open config.plist"
 - In the `PlatformInfo/Generic` section, select `iMac19,1` and click on "Generate"
 - Save the `config.plist`
 - Copy the EFI folder to a FAT32 formatted USB flash drive